ArnaudPoletto/cs-498-urban-light-movement-analysis/README.md

 Overall, the model performed well, but it was unable to accurately segment the sky in certain scenarios.
 This was due to the lack of sufficient training data.
 In the upcoming weeks, I will focus on detecting changes in light within the sky and utilize optical flow to track motion.

+### Week 05

+#### Objectives

+- [x] Work on lighting analysis from consecutive video frames.

+#### Progress

+This week focused heavily on conducting an in-depth analysis of lighting variations captured in consecutive video frames.
+The primary objective was to develop a robust methodology to quantitatively measure and characterize these lighting changes, enabling the identification and analysis of patterns and anomalies.

+**Global Lighting Evaluation** was conducted, utilizing several statistical evaluations.
+By computing the properties between video frames at 3-second intervals, I was able to observe both abrupt and gradual changes in lighting.
+Four methods were employed:

+- **L1 Difference**: Measuring the absolute differences in pixel values between consecutive frames helped identify abrupt changes in lighting.
+- **Mean Value Difference**: This metric was instrumental in tracking gradual changes in lighting by computing the average pixel value differences between frames.
+- **Brightness Offset Detection**: Utilized histogram peak detection to identify shifts in the overall brightness of the scene.
+- **Earth Mover’s Distance**: This method was used to capture the dissimilarity between two sequential frame histograms, offering insights into the global changes in brightness and color distribution.

+The **Dual-Zone Lighting Evaluation** was another focal point.
+I applied Otsu’s method on the L channel from LAB to segment the sky into light and dark zones.
+This segmentation was conducted at different granularities, including superpixel and pixel levels.
+Four statistical evaluations were applied:
+- **Percentage of Light Pixels**: This quantified the proportion of lighter pixels in the frames, offering insights into the overall brightness.
+- **Signed Difference in Percentage of Light Pixels**: This helped in identifying the variations in the proportion of light pixels between consecutive frames.
+- **L1 Difference between Lighting Masks**: This measurement offered insights into the abrupt changes in lighting conditions.
+- **Mean Value Difference for Light/Dark Areas**: This metric aided in assessing the gradual variations in both light and dark areas.

+Lastly, the **Optical Flow's Farneback Algorithm** was employed to obtain optical flow vectors from consecutive frames using the L channel of the LAB color space.
+This allowed for a detailed analysis of the movement and changes in lighting, contributing to a comprehensive understanding of the dynamic lighting conditions.

+#### Challenges and Solutions

+The computation of statistical properties between video frames at 3-second intervals presented challenges in terms of processing time and data management.
+The segmentation of the sky into light and dark zones was initially inconsistent, leading to unreliable data.
+Additional efforts and refinements are required to optimize the computational efficiency and enhance the consistency of sky segmentation if these methodologies prove to be valuable in our ongoing lighting analysis.

 ## ⌨️ Commands
 ```
 pip install -e .